Stocks, Commodities Fall Further as Investors Dial Back on Risk

 ADVERTISEMENT

-The Dow Jones Industrial Average was recently down 122 points, or 0.5%, at 23288, slightly paring losses after falling as many as 167 points earlier.
-The S&P 500 fell 0.4% after posting its lowest close this month on Tuesday, and the Nasdaq Composite declined 0.4%.
-The Dow industrials and S&P 500 were on track for their fourth day of declines in the past five sessions.
+The Dow Jones Industrial Average dropped 138 points, or 0.6%, to 23271, slightly paring losses after falling as many as 167 points earlier.
+The S&P 500 fell 0.6%, and the Nasdaq Composite declined 0.5%.
+The Dow industrials and S&P 500 posted their fourth day of declines in the past five sessions.

 Although falling commodity prices and doubts about a tax overhaul have weighed on major indexes recently, Steven Chiavarone, assistant vice president and portfolio manager at Federated Investors, said the earnings and economic backdrop for stocks is still favorable moving forward.